-"The Visionary world is defined as a world of journey" says the author Michel Random (2) of the referenc book "L'Art Visionnaire".
-In this inner journey, it is the eye wide awake of the traveller, capable of seeing various worlds, to penetrate the invisible with the visible.
-The artists allow themselves to be guided by their intuition and are able to trace on canvas or paper what they understand : the vision of unity.
+"The Visionary world is by definition the world of the journey" says the French writer and film-maker Michel Random (2), the author of the reference book "L'Art Visionnaire".
+In this inner journey, he mentions the eye wide awake of the traveller, which is capable of penetrating the invisible with the visible.
+The artists allow themselves to be guided by their intuition and are able to trace on canvas or paper what they perceived: the vision of unity.
 It's a world that the ancient figurative visionary creators have transmitted to the next generation.
 They count among the predecessors Hieronymus Bosch (1453-1516), Leonardo da Vinci (1452-1519), the Swiss painter Johann Heinrich Füssli (1741-1825), Goya (1746-1828), William Blake (1757-1827), William Turner (1775-1851), Gustave Moreau (1826-1898), Max Ernst (1891-1976), certain works of Salvador Dali (1904-1989), Leonor Fini (1908-1996), as well as Ernst Fuchs (1930-2015) to cite some exemples.

 Several famous painters of different styles have been regularly in the region of Montreux : Gustave Courbet, Ferdianand Hodler, Oskar Kokoschka, Jean Tinguely, William Turner, Eugène Delacroix.. as well famous artists like Charlie Chaplin, Igor Stravinsky, Ernest Hemingway, le groupe de musique Deep Purple, Eddie Mercury, and last not least the artists known worldwide from the Montreux Jazz Festival.